ratibor78/geostat/README.md

         },
         'measurement': 'geo_cube',
         'tags': {
+            'host': 'cube'
             'geohash': 'u8mb76rpv69r',
             'country_code': 'UA'
         }
      }
 ]
 ```
-As you can see there is two tags fields, so you can build dashboards using geohash (with a point on the map) or country code, also count for any metric equal 1.
+As you can see there is three tags fields, so you can build dashboards using geohash (with a point on the map) or country code, or build dashboards with variables based on host name tag.
+A count for any metric equal 1.
 This script don't parse log file from the begining but parse it line by line after runing.
 So you can build dashboards using **count** of geohashes or country codes after some time will pass.
+You can see the example Grafana dashboard in geomap.json file.

 ### Tech